thephpleague/csv/docs/9.0/reader/record-mapping.md

 ### Implementing a TypeCasting class

 If you need to support `Intersection` type, or you want to be able to fine tune the typecasting you can provide your own class to typecast the value according to your own rules.
-To do so, first, specify your casting with the attribute:
+Since the class is not registered by default you must configure its usage via the `Cell` attribute `cast` argument.

 ```php
 use App\Domain\Money